R-V-S/ngRails-JS/README.md

 # ngRails (JS)

 An easy starter project for a Rails 5 / Angular 2 build.
 This is the JavaScript version.
-There will also be a TypeScript version.
+There is also a [TypeScript version](https://github.com/R-V-S/ngRails).
 Features:

 * [webpack](https://webpack.github.io/) serves assets.
 * [Babel](https://babeljs.io) enables ES6/7 JavaScript language features using the [Latest preset](https://babeljs.io/docs/plugins/preset-latest/).